Kelsidavis/Demonology/README.md

 *\"Through terminal and daemon, through code and incantation, may your queries be answered and your knowledge expanded.\"* ⛧⛤

 **Happy conjuring with Demonology CLI!** 🔮✨

+## 📜 License

+Copyright (c) 2025 Kelsi Davis

+Permission is granted to use, copy, modify, and distribute this software for personal, educational, or research purposes only.
+Commercial use, including selling, offering paid services, or integrating into commercial products, requires prior written permission from the author.